-Although an important city in its own right, Haarlem is also a great option for expats looking for somewhere more lively to live while still being outside Amsterdam.
+Although an important city in its own right, Haarlem is also a great option for expats looking for somewhere more lively while still being close to Amsterdam.
 The city has a well-established expat community and is conveniently located halfway between Amsterdam and the beach.

-The city center’s picturesque lanes are home to well-known retailers, cosy cafes, and international eateries.
+The city center’s picturesque lanes are home to well-known retailers, cozy cafés, and international eateries.
 There are also plenty of options for families, including cinemas, swimming pools and, of course, the nearby seaside attractions at Zandvoort.

 Located next to Schiphol Airport is the residential town of Hoofddorp.
 Established in the mid-19th century on the site of the drained Harlemmermeer lake, Hoofddorp is now a largely residential town with plenty of green spaces that is popular with young families.

-Amsterdam Centraal is just a 25-minute train ride away, while further connections exist to Haarlem, Zuidas and, of course, Schiphol.
-Authorities also have plans to extend Amsterdam’s metro system to Hoofddorp in the next decade, which would significantly improve transport links.
+Amsterdam Centraal is just a 25-minute train ride away, while further connections exist to Haarlem, Zuidas, and, of course, Schiphol.
+Authorities also have plans to extend Amsterdam’s metro system to Hoofddorp in the next decade; this would significantly improve transport links.

 Hoofddorp’s proximity to Schiphol has helped keep property prices relatively low (even though the tranquil suburb is only on the airport’s flight paths on windy days).
 This makes it a good option for expat families looking to get more bang for their buck, while still staying close to Amsterdam.

 The northern-most spot on our list is the quiet town of Purmerend.
-Although near the popular tourist towns of Volendam and Edam, the largely residential town of Purmerend is a great option for expat families looking for a quieter pace of life.
+Although near the popular tourist towns of Volendam and Edam, the largely residential town of Purmerend is a great option for expat families looking for one of the quieter cities close to Amsterdam.

 Purmerend is popular with commuters working in the capital, with Amsterdam Centraal just half an hour away by train.
 Generally speaking, it’s also significantly more affordable than the other options on this list.
 This makes it popular with families looking for larger, cheaper homes.

 Things to do in Purmerend are generally limited to family-oriented activities and outdoor pursuits.
-However, expats moving to the town will hope to see that change as the current wave of development starts to shape the future of Purmerend.
+However, expats moving to the town hope to see that change as the current wave of development shapes Purmerend’s future.

-The picturesque town of Zaandam might be just a 12-minute train ride from Amsterdam Centraal, but at times it feels like a completely different world.
+The picturesque town of Zaandam might be just a 12-minute train ride from Amsterdam Centraal, but at times it feels like it isn’t one of the many cities close to Amsterdam.
 With twee streets and a small-town feel, it’s easy to see why the town is becoming increasingly popular with commuters moving out of the city.